-The proposed text amendment would at this time only apply to the same three properties that are part of this proposed Urban Service Area designation amendment.
-The remaining HOC properties in the Urban Fringe would not be able to seek annexation without a separate Fringe Plan Amendment for an Urban Service Area designation.
+If the proposed map and text amendment is approved, there would be three properties that meet the criteria for annexation, which are the three properties that are part of the proposed amendment.
+The remaining HOC properties would not be able to seek annexation without a separate Fringe Plan Amendment for an Urban Service Area designation.